Exo-MDR-CD2000/multi-react-project/README.md

 ## Usage

 To get a local copy up and running follow these simple steps.
 This also assumes you have node installed to download npm packages.
+You can also click on the deployed link as well!

 1. **Clone the repo (SSH Method Below)**
     ```sh